KeminaPera/Effective-Java-/di-26-tiao-ff1a-bu-yao-shi-yong-yuan-shi-lei-xing.md

 }
 ```

 This method works but it uses raw types, which are dangerous.
-The

-safe alternative is to use unbounded wildcard types.
-If you want to

-use a generic type but you don’t know or care what the actual typeparameter is, you can use a question mark instead.
-For example,

-the unbounded wildcard type for the generic

-type Set&lt;E&gt; is Set&lt;?&gt; \(read “set of some type”\).
-It is the most general

-parameterized Settype, capable of holding any set.
-Here is how

-the numElementsInCommon declaration looks with unbounded wildcard
+The safe alternative is to use unbounded wildcard types.
+If you want to use a generic type but you don’t know or care what the actual typeparameter is, you can use a question mark instead.
+For example, the unbounded wildcard type for the generic type Set&lt;E&gt; is Set&lt;?&gt; \(read “set of some type”\).
+It is the most general parameterized Settype, capable of holding any set.
+Here is how the numElementsInCommon declaration looks with unbounded wildcard types:

-types:

 ```
 // Uses unbounded wildcard type - typesafe and flexible static int numElementsInCommon(Set<?> s1, Set<?> s2) { ... }
 ```

+What is the difference between the unbounded wildcard

+type Set&lt;?&gt; and the raw type Set?
+Does the question mark really buy

+you anything?
+Not to belabor the point, but the wildcard type is

+safe and the raw type isn’t.
+You can put any element into a

+collection with a raw type, easily corrupting the collection’s type

+invariant \(as demonstrated by the unsafeAdd method on page

+119\); you can’t put any element \(other than null\) into

+a Collection&lt;?&gt;.
+Attempting to do so will generate a compile-time

+error message like this: